 - Selfie: 40MP, ƒ/2.2, 0.7µm, with phase-detection AF

-To put it mildly, the camera system on last year’s Galaxy S20 Ultra was a mess.
+To put it mildly, the camera system on the Galaxy S20 Ultra was a mess.
 The main 108MP sensor had major focusing issues, the 4x optical telephoto camera wasn’t quite as long as many competing flagships, and the 100x Space Zoom that Samsung printed on the camera module itself was barely usable.